 Review by Grace Chua

 Interestingly it was Jack’s 20th birthday and he was going to give a comedy show anyway.
-He introduces himself by drawing attention to his looks.
-“Some people liken me to the home alone kid who gets high on meth”, he says.
+He introduces himself by drawing attention to his looks – somewhere in the realm of the kid from Home Alone doing meth.
 Coming from Christchurch Jack contrasted the difference between what Aucklanders think of Christchurch people.
-Christchurch people are racist.
-“We had one Korean kid in our class, we are not racist” he defends.
+Mostly that people from Christchurch are racist.
+“We had one Korean kid in our class, we are not racist” he jokes.
 I look around and see that I am probably the only Asian person seeing his show.

-Jack also discusses the quirks of his family and the mystery of his sexual orientation.
+Jack’s self-deprecating set also saw him talk about how moving to Auckland has made it difficult to make friends, the quirks of his family and the mystery of his sexual orientation.
 How his granny asks him if he has met any nice girls while secretly whispering in his ear, “It is alright if you don’t fancy girls”.
 At this point I also wondered the same.
 He debunks it at this stage and humours the audience by asking who thinks he’s gay.
 I see a lot of hands raise.

 Harry and Jack are a dynamic duo with fresh new content and millennial perspectives.
 Straight Outta ’98 is definitely worth a watch if you are wanting to reminisce your awkward teenage years growing up and moving to a new city.